bbcawodu/adt-dstructures-algos/README.md

         * 2^n   Exponential
         * n!
 Factorial

-## Interview Question Approach Guidlines
+## Problem Solving Approach Guidlines
   * ALWAYS RESTATE PROBLEM OUT LOUD IN YOUR OWN WORDS
   * ALWAYS GET EXAMPLES FOR THE PROBLEM(CONCRETE/SPECIFIC SAMPLE/EXAMPLE INPUTS AND OUTPUTS FOR THE PROBLEM).
   * ALWAYS CHECK ASSUMPTIONS ABOUT THE PROBLEM